 Crude glycerine has a high metabolizable – digestible energy ratio that is almost identical to soybean oil.
 The source of energy from glycerine is used to feed cattle and other herbivorous animal farms.
 Crude glycerine is used in the production of animal and poultry feed as a source of carbohydrates.
 It also has a high absorption rate in animals and rich in energy.
 Once absorbed by animals, it is converted to glucose by the enzyme glycerol kinase for energy production in the liver of animals.

 Crude glycerine can be further processed into a pure form, creating refined glycerine.
 It is also used to manufacture epichlorohydrin, which is used to manufacture epoxy resin.
-Crude glycerin can also be used to manufacture 1,3-propanediol.nature.
+Crude glycerol can also be used to manufacture 1,3-propanediol.nature.
 The remaining crude glycerine is utilized as an intermediary chemical through thermo-chemical conversions.
 The product propylene glycol is manufactured from crude glycerine through a process called hydrogenolysis.
 The propylene glycol is utilized as an antifreeze compound and as a fuel additive in methanol fueled vehicles.

 Crude glycerine is able to be used in composting through various biological conversions.
-The product succinic acid is produced from the fermentation process of crude glycerine with the bacterium Anaerobiospirillum succinici.
+The product succinic acid is produced from the fermentation process of crude glycerol with the bacterium Anaerobiospirillum succinici.
 In addition, further research has suggested that algal fermentation may convert crude glycerine into omega-3 polyunsaturated fatty acid.